CollinHeist/TitleCardMaker/docs/user_guide/variables.md

 [^3]: To write the airdate in any format _other_ than the default, the `format_date` function must be used.
 A reference of all date variables is available [here](https://strftime.org/).

+[^4]: Roman numerals are not defined for values greater than `3999` (blame the Romans).
+These will raise an error during Card creation.